xdmushui/partner-center-sdk/develop/create-a-service-request-.md

 - Credentials as described in [Partner Center authentication](partner-center-authentication.md).
 This scenario supports authentication with App+User credentials only.

 - A support topic ID.
-If you do not have a support topic ID, see [Get service request support topics](get-service-request-support-topics--pending-.md).
+If you don't have a support topic ID, see [Get service request support topics](get-service-request-support-topics--pending-.md).

 ## C\#